VoIP Hard Phones Vs Softphones: Which is best for your business?

 Benefits and Use Case Scenarios of a VoIP Hard Phone

-Hard phones can be used anywhere where there is a stable internet connection.
+Hard phones can be used anywhere with a stable internet connection.
 The call quality is impressive on the hard phone as it employs dedicated hardware for communication.
-With a good call quality, you can ensure a good customer experience while approaching your business.
+With good call quality, you can ensure a good customer experience while approaching your business.

-The transition can be smooth since the hard phones look, feel, and work like traditional desk phones.
-Also, you can save some money since you don’t have to spend on educating and training the staff on how to use a hardphone.
+The transition can be smooth since hard phones look, feel, and work like traditional desk phones.
+You can also save some money by not having to educate and train the staff on how to use a hardphone.

 What is a VoIP Softphone?

-As hinted by the name, VoIP softphones are software-based phones.
+As the name suggests, VoIP softphones are software-based phones.
 The operator does not necessarily need dedicated telephony hardware to establish a connection.

 A typical smartphone, desktop, or tablet with telephony software and a stable internet connection can be sufficient to make/receive calls and engage in other telephony conversations.
 But for that to work properly, you’ll require a fully functional mic and speaker.